-Stress is described as a causative agent that causes aggression to an organism.
-In reality, what stress feels like is sometimes wanting to quit your job, yell at your boss, drop your kids off at school and never pick them up, and so on.
+Stress is described as a causative agent that causes aggression in an organism.
+In reality, what stress feels like is sometimes wanting to quit your job, yell at your boss, drop your kids off at school, and never pick them up, and so on.

 Granted, extremely stressful situations might cause one to actually go through with doing said outrageous things, but whenever the aggressor that caused us stress is removed, we find ourselves regretting our actions.

 Anxiety on the other hand is described as being mentally uneasy, nervous, apprehensive, agitated, or even feeling a mixture of all of the above.